magore/hp85disk/README.md

-        Programming using the built in optiboot programmer make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer make verify            - verify code using built in optiboot programmer make verify-release    - verify release code using built in optiboot programmer
+        Programming using the built in optiboot programmer make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer

         Programming using an 6 wire ISP - WITHOUT installing optiboot IMPORTANT - you will not be able to use non isp flashing modes later on